Rede Bandeirantes: Expansion of sports programming and Jornal Bandeirantes

 Jornal Bandeirantes changed presenters, being presented by Marilia Gabriela and later by Chico Pinheiro.
 Unlike most journalists at the time, the news ended each day with the sound of current pop music.
 The set was a black wall with a huge red ball in the middle, like the one that was part of the network's logo at the time.

 1992: 25 years on the air

 In 1992, Rede Bandeirantes celebrated its 25 years on the air.
 With the intention of commemoration, between May 16 and 17, the channel made a show with several attractions and with the cast of the channel gathered.
-In addition to the coverage of the 1992 Summer Olympics, held in Barcelona, Spain, the network was the first to broadcast the NBA, Formula Indy and the Italian and Spanish football championships for the first time on free-to-air TV, which earned it the nickname of "The sports channel".
+In addition to the coverage of the 1992 Summer Olympics, held in Barcelona, Spain, the network was the first to broadcast the NBA, CART and the Italian and Spanish football championships for the first time on free-to-air TV, which earned it the nickname of "The sports channel".
 That same year, the network covered the CPI's investigation of the Collor case in Brazil from the beginning, which led to the president's resignation at the end of the year.